Author: Hip Videos

 Article first published at https://www.cabrini.com.au/

-Victorian Orthopaedic Group surgeons, Dr Scott Tulloch and Dr Daevyd Rodda, in partnership with Sporting Chance Foundation and Cabrini Hospital are making a difference to the lives of young indigenous athletes by providing the surgery they need to return to the sporting field.
+Victorian Orthopaedic surgeon Dr Scott Tulloch in partnership with Sporting Chance Foundation and Cabrini Hospital are making a difference to the lives of young indigenous athletes by providing the surgery they need to return to the sporting field.

 Unfortunately, a sporting injury, such as an anterior cruciate ligament rupture of the knee, during adolescence, can significantly impact a promising sporting career, particularly if the athlete doesn’t have private health insurance or is unable to access timely specialist medical care.